Diary of a German Woman (1969) - Double Feature

 Create a new Double Feature

-The core of this most personal of the Thorndikes’ projects are Annelie’s diary entries: Her story is to be the starting point for a kind of all-German ‘Heimatfilm’ that praises the utopian power of the GDR and sharply condemns Federal German wrongs, but finds transcendent beauty on both sides of the wall.
-Over the course of production, however, the visionary dimension of the project was progressively trimmed down, though it’s still tangible everywhere in the compromised final version: The intensity of its pathos is both oppressive and enchanting; some historical simplifications and ideological twists and bends may be hair-raising, but they still achieve the desired effect.
+Diary of a German Woman (also known as You are Mine - A German Diary) is the most personal of the Thorndikes’ projects.
+Based on Annelie’s diary entries, her story was to be the starting point for a kind of all-German ‘Heimatfilm’ that praises the utopian power of the GDR and sharply condemns Federal German wrongs, but finds transcendent beauty on both sides of the wall.
+Over the course of production, however, the visionary dimension of the project was progressively trimmed down, though it’s still tangible everywhere in the compromised final version.
+The intensity of its pathos is both oppressive and enchanting; some historical simplifications and ideological twists and bends may be hair-raising, but they still achieve the desired effect.

 Main Cast:

-Directors: Annelie Thorndike, Andrew Thorndike, Michael Englberger, Hans-Joachim Funk, Manfred Krause, Hans Joachim Manfred
+Directors: Michael Englberger, Hans-Joachim Funk, Manfred Krause, Hans Joachim Manfred, Annelie Thorndike, Andrew Thorndike

 Writer: Annelie Thorndike